Thalassophobia is an intense phobia or fear of large or deep water. If you have thalassophobia, you may be afraid of the ocean, sea, and large lakes.

 - National Institute of Mental Health (NIH): The NIH has a complete list of immediate and long-term help

 - National Suicide Prevention Lifeline: The Suicide Prevention Lifeline is a free 24/7 resource to help people in a crisis.

 Thalassophobia, or a fear of the ocean, is a specific phobia that can negatively affect your quality of life.
-If you feel you need help overcoming your fear of the ocean, a mental health professional can help.
+If you need help overcoming your fear of the sea, a mental health professional can help.